next-dev-team/next-dev/README.md

 - `pnpm lint` - Lint all packages
 - `pnpm changeset` - Generate a changeset
 - `pnpm clean` - Clean up all `node_modules` and `dist` folders (runs each package's clean script)

+## Caution

+While a monorepo offers numerous advantages, it can be challenging to handle versions.
+Currently, the system only supports a single version (meaning all applications, such as app1, app2, and packages, must use the same version, for instance, React v18).

 ### Clone a single example or boilerplate